-This extends to your physical plant, which to the customer indicates your team and organizational pride.
+This extends to your physical plant, which to the customer, indicates your team and organizational pride.

 Each team member looks good because they feel that the organization is an extension of themselves – their pride, their professionalism, and their desire to deliver top-notch customer service.

-Leadership team-building practices – just as in NASCAR and with sailing teams – is a key to organizational success.
+Leadership team-building practices – just as in NASCAR and with sailing teams – are a key to organizational success.
 Team cohesion requires a caring and empathetic attitude to keep people performing at top-notch levels of performance.

 What are the Leadership Rules of Sailing?